AlirezaHPC/365-examples-from-JavaScript/README.md

+I defined 365-examples-from-JavaScript (if you can call it a project, of course!)
+To get more and more familiar with JavaScript topics and become more skilled and capable in Gate and GateHub

 365 examples from JavaScript

 1: Write a program that receives a number that displays even and odd numbers less than or equal to the number read.
 Print even numbers from 0 to received numbers and odd numbers from received to 1)